Ka tākiri te ata, ka kōrerorero ngā manu, ka ao, ka ao,

 historic homestead

-Bushy Park Tarapuruhi also features a historic architectural gem in its large Edwardian homestead.
+Tarapuruhi Bushy Park also features a historic architectural gem in its large Edwardian homestead.
 The house was designed by Charles Natusch and built for G.F.
 Moore in 1906.

 It was a focal point for hosting and entertaining clients of Moore’s successful livestock and horse breeding business, as well as for the local community.
 Moore’s busy and up-to-date lifestyle included the first electrical generator and lighting system in the district.